 Some projects can be reserved digitally because of COVID.
 Fill in a form that you send to us by email with your passport.
 The notary prepares the digital documents that you can sign from your computer, using a code sent by SMS.
 Because it is temporarily more difficult for foreign buyers to fly in, all notaries work flexibly to find a solution.
 A later moment of final signing is no problem.

 The buying process for existing real estate in France

 If you are buying a property in France, you might feel overwhelmed by the paperwork.
 Your heart says ‘This is my dream house’ but your logic sense whispers ‘Watch your back, they’re all French…’ Luckily, we are in Europe and the buying process has become very transparent, especially in France to protect the buyer.
 The notary even insists that a translator is present so you understand everything in the sales contract.

-Here we explain the differences between Offre d’achat, Promesse de Vente and Compromis de Vente.
+Let’s explain the differences between Offre d’achat, Promesse de Vente and Compromis de Vente.
 The last one is the most common.

 What is an Offre d’achat?

 Once you are you happy with the final price, the selling real estate agent will propose an ‘offre d’achat’ for the existing property.
 The main aspects of the property are in this paper described, such as an address, layout, size and separately made agreements.
 This information is signed by both parties and then the notary will use this info to make a provisional purchase agreement.
 This agreement should be signed within 30 days of the ‘offre d’achat’.